Let's start by defining infrastructure management services.

-Among other reasons, infrastructure management seeks to:
+Among other reasons, infrastructure management solutions seek to:

 Yet, somehow, planning to ensure its effective management are typically undervalued.
 This harms the organization.
 According to IDC, spending on IM have the largest single impact on an organization's revenue.

-Perhaps one of the most important aspects to IM is to know that a problem exists before it impacts vital business service.
+One of the most important aspects to IM is to know that a problem exists before it impacts vital business service.
 The most effective and integrated IM solutions span distributed and mainframe environments.
 This ensures quality service to users.

 What a good IM system can achieve:

-Remote site management is key.
+Remote site management in real-time is key.
 With it, you can reduce time spent on traveling and troubleshooting.
 At the same time, you'll increase infrastructure availability and quality.

-This is especially true as remote site technology is on a permanent growth path.
+This is especially true as remote site technology is on a permanent-growth path.
 The security and availability of these remote sites is vital.
 It is vital to the performance of the entire infrastructure.

 Maintaining vital gear in such rural sites requires significant labor costs.
 But this is only part of the problem.
 Limited connectivity options, mountainous terrain and inclement weather add to the challenge of effective IM.

 For this reason, monitoring solutions are deployed at central network operations centers (NOCs) and master control stations.
 The personnel at these central locations maintain responsibility for the entire infrastructure.
 They most likely monitor remote gear only for critical failures.

 The solution here lies in a more efficient approach.
 You must deploy complete, intelligent remote site management.
 One that is designed carefully.
 It must specifically address diagnostic, recovery, and preventative maintenance.

-It is a multi-protocol and multi-function device that will work with pretty much all preexisting system by having support for over 25 protocols.
-It will even work with legacy devices so don't throw away that old junk if its still in good working order.
+It is a multi-protocol and multi-function device.
+This means that it will work with pretty much all preexisting systems by having support for over 25 protocols.
+It will even work with legacy devices, so don't throw them away if they're still in good working order.